RSS-Bridge/rss-bridge/README.md

 }
 ```

-### Install with Docker:
+### Install with Docker Hub:

-Install by using docker image from Docker Hub:
+Install by using the docker image from Docker Hub:

 ```bash
 # Create container